star2000/launcher/README.md

 > Note: This section discusses updating launcher itself, _not_ updating the Invoke application.

 Currently, the launcher is not able to auto-update itself, but we are working on this now.

+To update to the latest version, replace the old launcher executable file with the new version.

 ### 🚨 macOS: security warning / unable to run